 [see: Fire Danger Rating Map]

-- Soil frost depths under sod are relatively shallow for early January, ranging from a about a foot or less at Minnesota observing locations in the south and from one to two feet in depth across the north.
+- Soil frost depths under sod are shallow for early January, ranging from a about six inches or less at Minnesota observing locations in the south and central to twenty inches at Grand Forks.

 [see: National Weather Service Frost Depth Data | MnDOT Road Frost Depths | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]

-- Lake ice in was early due to the cold conditions in November, but mild conditions that followed caused some lakes to thaw and to refreeze again.
+- Lake ice in started early due to the cold conditions in November, but mild conditions that followed caused some lakes to thaw and to refreeze again.
 Some lakes stayed frozen, others had multiple freeze-thaw dates.
-In general lakes first froze over in the middle of November.
-Some lakes had one if their earlier lake freeze over dates in recent years, such as Budd Lake in Martin County, which froze up on November 13, nearly a month earlier than in 2017.
+In general lakes first froze over for good during the first few days of December, close to historical averages.
+Mille Lacs froze over around December 2, which matches its median date.
 Lake and river ice is never completely safe.

-- The January precipitation outlook notes a tendency for below-normal conditions in southern Minnesota, with equal chances over the central and north.
+- The January precipitation outlook has equal chances for above, below and normal precipitation.
 January precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over one inch liquid in eastern sections of the state.
 The median snow cover at the end of January ranges from near five inches in southwest Minnesota, to over 15 inches on the ground in northeastern Minnesota (greater than 24 inches along the Lake Superior highlands).